 Fractures are usually evident by the swelling over a bone at the site of injury, reluctance by the patient to move the bone, deformity, pain and grinding of the two ends of the bone on movement.

 Fractures should be immobilized (splinted) in a position most comfortable for the patient, making sure that the circulation downstream from the injury is intact (pulse, good colour, capillary refill < 2 seconds).
 The best splints are wire splints covered by padding.
-The joint above and below the injury should be immobilized.
+The joint above and below the injury should be immobilised.